Beyond Grounding: Extracting Fine-Grained Event Hierarchies Across Modalities

-Acquiring large scale labelled dataset for M$^2$E$^2$R task is time and resource consuming; not to mention the time and effort investment required to train multiple annotators (\Cref{sec:dataset-test}).
-As such, we propose a weakly supervised method (\Cref{fig:pseudo_label}) -- first, we generate pseudo labels using existing NLP and Vision techniques and secondly, we use these pseudo labels for training.
-We describe the method in detail below.
+Acquiring a large scale labelled dataset sufficient for training a model on the proposed task is prohibitively time and resource consuming (\cf \Cref{sec:dataset-test}).
+Thus, we instead propose a weakly supervised method which learns from pseudo labeled data.
+We generate pseudo labels using existing NLP and vision techniques and then use these pseudo labels for training our model.
+We discuss this in detail below.